Relax and explore in an abundance of nature.

 Sharing the quinta - We usually have a crew working with us, run an artist in residence and have other residents on our terrain, so you will be meeting other people during your stay.

-Food – On average 2 nights a week we cook for guests and sit down together to enjoy the produce from our garden and other regional products.
+Food – On average 2 nights a week we prepare a community meal and sit down together to enjoy the produce from our garden and other regional products.
 We also sell fresh produce from our garden to guests if quantities allow.